alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 Sometimes, just by looking at some part of code, you could say what person wrote it.
 What if different people touched the same code and wrote different parts of it in their own style?
 It can look a bit ugly.

 How can we prevent it?
-We can argue on code review of course.
+We can argue during the code review of course.
 This can significantly slow down merging such pull request.
 Also, arguing about style is pretty much a matter of taste.
 At the end of the day, people will argue about the looks instead of paying attention to what the code actually does.

 In addition, wouldn't it be nice if code looked the same across an entire project, just like it was written by one person?

 There is a solution for it, and it's called [Black](https://black.readthedocs.io).

 Black formats the code in its own style, so it looks consistent.
-There is very little that you can customize in Black, so even here there is no room for the argument.
+There is very little that you can customize in Black, so even this case there is no room for an argument.
 Just take it and use it as it is.
 After all, things like PEP8 and Black were created to agree on one style and just stop arguing about it.

 Ironically, Black violates PEP8's line length rule.
 Here is a thing, PEP8 told us that the maximum line length should be no more than 79 characters.
 It goes deep into history of IBM punch cards and UNIX terminals.
 PEP8 was written in 2001, things changed since then.
 People started questioning this rule.
 "I don't read the code from a UNIX terminal", - they say.
 "I have 27" monitor for a reason", - they say.
 There is a problem with that though.
 Some people work with code from 13" laptops.
 And viewing diff of two files of 79 char per line max becomes very convenient.
 Otherwise, you have to scroll horizontally, which is not very nice for working with code.
 That's why I still think that 79 chars rule should be there.